rudidude86/gura-lang.github.io/documents/File-Operation.md

 ### {{ page.chapter }}.5.1.
 Operation on File System

+Module `fs` provides functions that work with file systems.

 Function `fs.mkdir()` creates a directory.
 If there are non-existing directories in the specified pathname, it would occur an error.
 Specifying attribute `:tree` would create intermediate directories in the pathname if they don't exist.